 The good news is that dusting of a garage floor can be reduced in many cases and sometimes stopped completely depending on the severity and the solutions that are applied.

 What is concrete dusting and what causes it?

-This same condition can be also be caused when water is added to the surface during the finishing process in a last ditch effort to create a smooth troweled surface.
+In addition, this same condition can be caused when water is added to the surface during the finishing process.
+This is commonly done by less experienced and DIY concrete finishers in a last-ditch effort to create a smooth troweled surface.